Obesliscoides cuniculi

 cuniculi cuniculi

-The eggs are slightly smaller than the
+The eggs are slightly smaller than those

-stage.
-The larva will develop from the L1 to the L3
+the feces at the 32-cell stage.
+The larva will undergo metamorphosis from the

 desiccation.
-After ingestion, the L3 larvae
+After ingestion by the host, the L3

-will exsheat within one hour and start invading the gastric mucosa.
-The final
+larvae will exsheat within one hour and start

-mucosa.
+surface of the gastric mucosa.
 Clinical signs

 The

-presence of Obeliscoides cuniculi is usually asymptomatic in rabbits.
+presence of Obeliscoides cuniculi is

-condition.
+after which the animals regain their normal condition.
 The presence of Obeliscoides cuniculi is diagnosed through

-larval parasites, glandular hyperplasia and infiltration of inflammatory
+larval parasites, glandular hyperplasia, and infiltration of inflammatory

 cells.
 Treatment